FedericoStazi/crossword-generator/README.md

 - the list of words
 - a list of cells that must be black in the table

-This script is crucial because it contains the constraints that make the crossword better, but that are not necessary in a valid crossword.
+This script is crucial because it contains the constraints that can make the crossword better or worse, but that are not necessary in a valid crossword.
 These constraints must be chosen carefully because, if there are too many, the SAT solver will not be able to find a solution in a resonable time.
-The choice of the constraints is discussed below.
+The choice of the constraints is discussed [below](#cnf-generator).

 - ### `cnf_generator.py`
 This script takes the input dictionary and returns the cnf written in an easily readable format.
 It enforces the constraints necessary for a valid crossword, but also the additional ones contained in the input dictionary.
-How the cnf describes the constraints of a crossword is described below.
+How the cnf describes the constraints of a crossword is described [below](#cnf-generator).

 - ### `cnf_parser.py`
 This script translates the cnf in the DIMACS CNF format.
 The main difference between this and the format used before is that in this one the variables' names are consecutive numbers, while in the output produced by cnf_generator.py the variables' names are string.
 This passage is useful because having a readable CNF makes debugging much easier.